Him188/Notes-for-CAIE/Physics/A2-Microphysics.md

 ### What is meant by `specific latent heat` \[3\]
 - thermal energy required to change the state of a substance
 - ... per unit mass
-- ... without any change of temperature
+- ... without change in temperature

 ### Define `specific latent heat of fusion` \[2\]
+> w18 42 Q2

 - Thermal energy required to convert unit mass of solid to liquid
-- ... with no change in temperature
+- ... without change in temperature

 ### Why melting requires energy but there is no change in temperature \[3\]
+> s18 42 Q1

-- On melting, molecules are further apart
+- On melting, bonds between molecules are broken,
-- potential energy increased
+- **potential energy increased**,
-- kinetic energy unchanged so no temperature change
+- kinetic energy unchanged so no temperature change.

 ### Two processes for which thermal energy is required during boiling \[2\]
 - increasing separation of molecules